dangbert/dangbert.github.io/content/blog/git-rebase.md

 s 3a6846f edited a.txt and b.txt
 ````

 * Then save the file.
 A new file will open, replace its contents with whatever message you want for the combined commit and save.
+Your selected commits should now be combined into one.
-* If an error is reported after saving the first file, you're options are:
+* Note: if an error is reported after saving the first file, your options are:

 ````bash
 # edit the file again to fix the error